bparanj/crystal/electronics/zettel/capacitor.md

 PENDING

+QUESTION
-Would you like me to elaborate on how capacitance is calculated or used in circuits?
+how capacitance is calculated or used in circuits?

 The term "capacitor" comes from the Latin word *capacitas*, meaning "capacity" or "ability to hold."
 A capacitor is a device that has the ability to "hold" or store electric charge.

 The name reflects its primary function: storing electrical energy in the form of an electric field between two conductive plates separated by an insulating material (dielectric).
 When connected to a power source, the capacitor accumulates and stores charge, which it can release when needed.

 PENDING